liuhuahua123/Binocular-Light-Field-Imaging-Data/README.md

 4. __LF_GT_Occlusion:__ the LF ground truth occlusion map.
 5. __LF_GT_Occlusion_dilate:__ the LF ground truth occlusion map with dilating_param = 1.
 6. __SV_GT_Occlusion:__ the SV ground truth occlusion map.

+For each real-world scene, we provide the Left LF data and the Right LF data in the resolution _9x9x400x600x3_.

+The database will be enlarged in the future.